 What are Priority Intelligence Requirements (PIRs)?

 Priority Intelligence Requirements (PIRs) refer to the most important information needed to make intelligence-based decisions, achieve key objectives and assess potential risks.
-PIRs help focus resources and efforts on gathering and analysing the most relevant and crucial information.
+PIRs help focus resources and efforts on gathering and analyzing the most relevant and crucial information.
 They can be in the form of short sentences, questions or requests for information.

-PIRs originated from the military and intelligence fields, and were developed as a way for intelligence organisations, particularly in the military, to outline critical information needs that are essential for decision-making, planning and achieving mission objectives.
+PIRs originated from the military and intelligence fields, and were developed as a way for intelligence organizations, particularly in the military, to outline critical information needs that are essential for decision-making, planning and achieving mission objectives.

 This can include understanding the tactics, techniques and procedures (TTPs) of cyber adversaries, their motivations, potential targets and the vulnerabilities they might exploit.
-PIRs serve as a guide for threat intelligence collection and analysis, helping organisations stay ahead of cyber threats and potential breaches.
+PIRs serve as a guide for threat intelligence collection and analysis, helping organizations stay ahead of cyber threats and potential breaches.

-An organisation’s PIRs can be defined by:
+An organization’s PIRs can be defined by:

 - Involving stakeholders.
 Gather input from stakeholders across different departments and levels to gain a thorough understanding of information needs.